 Alternative 2 and Alternative 3 would be expected to result in positive biological impacts to the deepwater coral habitat in these areas as it would extend the prohibitions on bottom damaging gear.
 Given the slow growth of deepwater corals, any impacts would be expected to result in long-term biological losses of deepwater coral habitat as well as the species that utilize this habitat.
-Under these alternatives, habitats within the Stetson-Miami Terrace proposed CHAPC expansion would be protected from damaging fishing gear such as bottom longline, which would have positive biological impacts on the species in the area.
+Under these alternatives, habitats within the Stetson-Miami Terrace proposed CHAPC expansion would be protected from damaging fishing gear such as bottom longline, anchoring, trawling (bottom and mid-water) which would have positive biological impacts on the species in the area.